-Pepsi’s team learned this the hard way when it slapped the “no sugar added” label on its Naked Juice bottles, which can clock in around 27g of sugar for a half bottle and 64g for the whole thing[*].
+Pepsi’s team tried this when it slapped the “no sugar added” label on its Naked Juice bottles, which can clock in around 27 grams of sugar for a half bottle and 64 grams for the whole thing[*].

-Chances are, if you’re seeing that label on a product it already has too much sugar in it and should be avoided.
+Chances are if you see these claims on a product label, it already has too much sugar in it.

 - Fruit juice concentrate